 After the 18th hole, head to Hair M for a full-body "golfer's massage."
 With sophisticated salons in downtown Portland and the Pearl District, this guys-only grooming parlor offers stylish shaves, haircuts, facials and massage packages.
 Pops can drink Widmer beer on tap and peruse manly magazines (no “Cosmo” here!) in the waiting room, then watch his own private TV as an expert stylist works his macho magic.

 DIY dads will appreciate this handyman haven located in the Old Town neighborhood.
 The work-focused wares include a well-curated selection of shop tools, from drafting equipment to folding saws and leather-handled hammers to Japanese-made tool boxes.
 Sturdy coveralls and chambray shirts help complete the craftsman look.
+Visits to the brick-and-mortar location are by appointment only.

 This wing joint is well-loved for slathering its crispy Buffalo-style chicken wings in any of a dozen delicious house-made sauces, ranging from spicy peanut to bourbon chipotle.
 If you’re feeling especially bold, dare Dad to take on the “El Jefe” challenge: eating 15 outrageously spicy wings in three minutes.
 Fair warning: The signature habanero-powered El Jefe sauce is so hot that it was featured on the Food Network.